European Union accuses Facebook owner Meta of breaking digital rules with paid ad-free option

 “Subscription for no ads follows the direction of the highest court in Europe and complies with the DMA," Meta said in a statement.
 "We look forward to further constructive dialogue with the European Commission to bring this investigation to a close.”

-Under the Digital Markets Act, Meta is classed as one of seven online gatekeepers while Facebook, Instagram and its ad business are among about two dozen “core platform services” that need the highest level of scrutiny.
+Under the Digital Markets Act, Meta is classed as one of seven online gatekeepers while Facebook, Instagram, WhatsApp, Messenger and its online ad business are among about two dozen “core platform services” that need the highest level of scrutiny.